and-kal/second-brain/content/tech/YouTube-iframe-Player-API-in-SvelteKit.md

 			margin-left: -100%;
 			height: 100%;
 			object-position: center center;
-		}
+			pointer-events: none; // prevent displaying video title etc. on hover }
 	}
 </style>
 ```

 Two things you should note here:
 - There's a bunch of [player parameters](https://developers.google.com/youtube/player_parameters.html?playerVersion=HTML5&hl=de) you can set in order to hide video info, controls etc. from the video and have the video autostart on mute.
 Unfortunately, the `showinfo` parameter has been deprecated in 2018 (same as `rel`), so you'll always have the YouTube logo and the video title displayed, no matter what.
 There's a [little CSS hack by adamgreenough on Codepen](https://codepen.io/adamgreenough/pen/bGrgoNb) though that gets rid of the logo and the title.
-I utilized that in my example.
+I utilized that in my example, along with setting `pointer-events` to `none` (so that hovering over the video won't trigger the video title being displayed either).
 - I use the `id` in order to identify the YouTube video I want to play, but also in order to reference the `div` which will be transformed into an `iframe` via the `new YT.Player(id)` instantiation.
 This allows me to use multiple videos in a page with the YouTube ID as the unique id.
 But you could also give the `div` a different id property and use that as parameter when instantiating the `YT.Player` object.
 - One thing I noticed is that the `YT.Player` object only gets instantiated on first mount.
-So when I navigate back and forth between routes, the second I visit the route with the video, it won't actually load.
+So when I navigate back and forth between routes, the second time I visit the route with the video, the player won't actually load.
 	- Thus, make sure to give the `container` element some background image, which will function as a fallback in case the video is not displaying.